nasa/mmt/README.md

 9. Run `bundle install` to install any missing gems.

-    * If your terminal tells you that you do not have bundler, run `gem install bundler`
+    * If your terminal tells you that it does not recognize the `bundle` command, run `gem install bundler`

 9. Restart your terminal to refresh all settings.